kendru/learn-cljs/content/section-2/lesson-11-looping.md

 1. Yield a new sequence by taking the numbers 0-9
 2. Make each number in the new sequence the square of the original

 By now we should see that when used with a single input sequence, `for` describes a whole-sequence transformation.
 When working with ClojureScript, we should try to think whether the problem before us could be represented as a sequence transformation.
 If so, `for` provides a no-nonsense solution.
 Let's look at the same problem solved iteratively and with `for`.
 Imagine that we have a number of right triangles.
 We know the sides that are adjacent to the right angle, and we need to find the hypotenuse of each triangle.
-Fist, an iterative solution in JavaScript:
+First, an iterative solution in JavaScript:

 <!-- TODO: diagram -->